wesolowskip/k-means-clustering/README.md

 #### [10M-points](samples/sample-10M-points)

-This sample does not run CPU version because it would take unacceptable amount of time.
+This sample does not run CPU version because it would take an unacceptable amount of time.

 ```
 N=10000000 , n=3 , k=80 , threshold=1e-06